sqlitecloud/docs/src/pages/docs/commands/list-keys.md

 ## Description

-The LIST KEYS command is used to retrieve the server settings.
+The LIST KEYS command retrieves the server settings.
-Some of the returned settings are readonly and cannot be set.
-To retrieve more information about the settings use the DETAILED flag.
+Some of the returned settings are read-only and cannot be set.
+To retrieve more information about the settings, use the DETAILED flag.
 All the KEYS in the settings database are automatically distributed all over the cluster.
-To retrieve a single specific information use the GET KEY **key** command.
+To retrieve a single specific information, use the GET KEY **key** command.

 ## Return